nhsengland/datascience/docs/our_work/casestudy-adrenal.md

 This project was a collaboration between the NHS AI Lab Skunkworks, within the Transformation Directorate at NHS England and NHS Improvement, and University Hospitals of North Midlands NHS Trust.

+[comment]: <> (The below header stops the title from being rendered (as mkdocs adds it to the page from the "title" attribute) - this way we can add it in the main.html, along with the summary.)
+#